respawn-app/FlowMVI/README.md

 If you don't like base classes, interfaces or abstraction, there always are ways to avoid inheritance and use composition.
 You are not required in any way to extend MVIView or MVIViewModel, or even MVIProvider.
 Everything is possible with a couple of lambdas.
-For examples of such implementations, see [sample app](/app/src/main/kotlin/pro/respawn/flowmvi/sample/view/NoBaseClassViewModel.kt) or read java docs.
+For examples of such implementations, see [sample app](/app/src/main/kotlin/pro/respawn/flowmvi/sample/view/NoBaseClassViewModel.kt) or read javadocs.

 For more information and more elaborate examples, see the sample app.
 More docs are coming soon with much more detail.